What Is Social Anxiety Disorder (Social Phobia)?

 Can Therapy Benefit Social Anxiety?

-- Cognitive behavioral therapy (CBT): CBT can help by identifying and changing the negative thought patterns that lead to social anxiety disorder symptoms.
+The following therapy interventions have been shown to have the highest success rates:- Cognitive behavioral therapy (CBT): CBT can help by identifying and changing the negative thought patterns that lead to social anxiety disorder symptoms.

 - Exposure therapy: Exposure therapy allows clients to come in contact with their social anxiety triggers in a safe and controlled environment.
 This therapy desensitizes you to the feelings associated with anxiety by allowing them to dissipate over time.